Fischer Black: Economic career

-In 1973, Black, along with Myron Scholes, published the paper 'The Pricing of Options and Corporate Liabilities' in 'The Journal of Political Economy'.
+In 1973, Black, along with Myron Scholes, published the paper 'The Pricing of Options and Corporate Liabilities' in The Journal of Political Economy.
 This was his most famous work and included the Black–Scholes equation.

 In March 1976, Black proposed that human capital and business have "ups and downs that are largely unpredictable [...] because of basic uncertainty about what people will want in the future and about what the economy will be able to produce in the future.
 If future tastes and technology were known, profits and wages would grow smoothly and surely over time."
 A boom is a period when technology matches well with demand.
 A bust is a period of mismatch.
 This view made Black an early contributor to real business cycle theory.

 Economist Tyler Cowen has argued that Black's work on monetary economics and business cycles can be used to explain the Great Recession.

-Black's works on monetary theory, business cycles and options are parts of his vision of a unified framework.
-He once stated: I like the beauty and symmetry in Mr. Treynor's equilibrium models so much that I started designing them myself.
-I worked on models in several areas: Monetary theory, Business cycles, Options and warrantsFor 20 years, I have been struggling to show people the beauty in these models to pass on knowledge I received from Mr. Treynor.In monetary theory --- the theory of how money is related to economic activity --- I am still struggling.
-In business cycle theory --- the theory of fluctuation in the economy --- I am still struggling.
-In options and warrants, though, people see the beauty.It can be shown that the mathematical techniques developed in the option theory can be extended to provide a mathematical analysis of monetary theory and business cycles as well.